 Composite fillings are strong and durable and can last for many years.
 They are also less likely to cause tooth decay than traditional silver fillings.
 Composite fillings are more expensive than silver fillings, but they may be a better option for people who have a sensitivity to metals.

 Options Available For Tooth Restoration

-A couple of decades ago amalgam fillings where the only tooth fillings offered to people.
+A couple of decades ago amalgam fillings were the only tooth fillings offered to people.
 Most people refer to amalgam fillings as the silver fillings in their mouths.
-Nowadays we bond our fillings to teeth with a tooth colored material called composite, which is bonded on.
-Our office offers only tooth colored fillings, so that you get a more aesthetically pleasing and natural looking result.
+Nowadays we bond our fillings to teeth with a tooth-colored material called composite, which is bonded on.
+Our office offers only tooth-colored fillings so that you get a more aesthetically pleasing and natural-looking result.

 Replacing Old Silver Fillings

-If you notice any grey along along a tooth or a tooth that appears darker than the rest it may be because of a silver filling.
+If you notice any grey discoloration along with a tooth or a tooth that appears darker than the rest it may be because of a silver filling.
 If you needed to replace these for aesthetics or because they’re failing, the procedure is pretty easy.
 Most procedures for composite fillings take less than 30 minutes.
-We use local anesthetic to numb the area.
+We use a local anesthetic to numb the area.
 Next, we remove the decay and apply the bonding agent.
-We use a special light for the material to set and then shape, smooth and polish your restoration.
+We use a special light for the material to set and then shape, smooth, and polish your restoration.

 Composite (tooth-colored) fillings can be done to correct small chips/fractures.
 It is just bonded onto the affected areas on these teeth.
 Most commonly, composite fillings are also used to fill the space after a cavity is removed.